Raw Potatoes: Benefits & Side Effects

 Raw potatoes are rich in resistant starch, which is unlike the usual starch that your body absorbs or digests.
 On the other hand, it is used to supply energy for your helpful gut bacteria.
 It is necessary that your diet consists of resistant starch for it has a number of health benefits.

 According to Dr. Mindy Patterson-Maziarz, et al. raw potatoes help improve insulin sensitivity by lowering blood sugar levels and may result in a significant weight loss, especially in obese people.
 The researchers found that this resistant starch is transformed into butyrate – a short-chain fatty acid, that can enhance gut and digestive health.
-Furthermore, it stated that this short-chain fatty acid can reduce and control inflammation in the colon, which may help prevent the growth of colon cancer.
+Furthermore, it stated that this short-chain fatty acid can reduce and control inflammation in the colon.
 [10]

 Risks of Eating Raw Potatoes